2012 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 2012 Denali Quarter Value

 The 2012 Denali Quarter captures Alaska’s wilderness with Susan Gamble’s depiction of a Dall sheep against Mount McKinley, North America’s highest peak at 20,320 feet.
-The sheep symbolizes the park’s 1917 founding to protect wildlife, while the towering mountain highlights the summit’s daunting challenge, with only half of climbers reaching the top.
+The park was founded in 1917 specifically to protect wildlife, and the design was the 15th ATB quarter overall.

-Counterfeiters often target Silver Proofs using weight manipulation and plating.
-Genuine 90% silver quarters weigh exactly 6.25 grams—any deviation can indicate a fake.
-Under magnification, plated coins reveal gaps in the edge reeding, and the high-pitched ring when struck helps distinguish authentic silver from base-metal cores.
+Counterfeiters occasionally target Silver Proofs using weight manipulation and plating.
+Genuine 90% silver quarters weigh exactly 6.25 grams — any deviation indicates a fake.
+Under magnification, plated coins reveal gaps in edge reeding, and the high-pitched ring when tapped on a hard surface distinguishes genuine silver from base-metal cores.

 2012-P Denali Quarter Price/Grade Chart